 Fukushima radioactivity monitoring in the North Pacific Ocean

-In June 2012, about 1.3 years after the accident, a small amount of Fukushima Cs-134 was detected at the western end of Line P. Measurements of this short-lived isotope indicate that the source is from Fukushima and allows researchers to then determine what portion of the longer-lived isotope (Cs-137) comes from Fukushima and what portion was pre-existing from atmospheric fallout.
+- In June 2012 (about 1.3 years after the accident) a small amount of 134Cs was detected at the western end of Line P. Measurements of this short-lived isotope indicated that the source was from Fukushima.
+This let scientists determine what portion of the longer-lived isotope, 137Cs, was derived from Fukushima and what portion was pre-existing from atmospheric fallout.

 - Date modified: